MATERIAL FLOWS AND RESOURCE PRODUCTIVITY

 Year

-The indicator is calculated in accordance with the transparency, accuracy, consistency, comparability, and completeness characteristics required by the reference methodology.
-Further qualitative improvements are expected in the coming years both nationally and within the EU.
+The indicator is calculated in compliance with the characteristics of transparency, accuracy, consistency, comparability, completeness required by the reference methodology.
+In the coming years, further qualitative improvements are planned both at the national and at the Community level.

 Good